 - P&G ratio has steadily improved over the past 3-4 years period.

 Limitations of Cash Ratio

-From the above discussion, it’s clear that cash ratio could be one of the best measuring grids of liquidity for a firm.
-But there are few limitations of cash ratio which may become the reason of its infamous nature.
+From the above discussion, it’s clear that cash coverage ratio could be one of the best measuring grids of liquidity for a firm.
+But there are few limitations of cash coverage ratio which may become the reason of its infamous nature.

-- First of all, most companies think that the usefulness of cash ratio is limited.
+- First of all, most companies think that the usefulness of cash coverage ratio is limited.
 Even for a company which has portrayed lower cash ratio may portray much higher current and quick ratio at the end of the year.

 Having talked about the limitations, cash ratio could be the less useful than other liquidity ratios.
 But if you still want to check, how much cash is lying around in your company, it’s good to use this guide to find out cash ratio on your own.